 Follow these top-four strategies for recruiting interns.
 As always, feel free to contact our office for assistance.

 Solidify your understanding of internships and prepare your organization for an intern well before recruiting.
 Companies that develop well-constructed internships have better success with recruitiment and retention.
 You can make or break your reputation as an internship employer based on your efforts.
 Review sample internship descriptions and consult our Internship Description Builder for help writing your own.
 Visit our FAQ's page for answers to questions asked frequently by employers.

 Our online recruiting system, BizLink, allows you to post internship and job opportunities exclusively to School of Management students.
 See our BizLink for Employers page for more information.

-Students operate on an academic calendar and are not always available on an "as needed" basis.
+Students operate on an academic calendar and may not be available "as needed".
 Align your efforts to semester timelines for more success with recruitment and retention.

 *internships posted after April may not produce desired results.